Raleigh was the largest manufacturer of bicycles in the world throughout much of its history.

-Frank Bowden (1848 – 1921) was the son of a Bristol manufacturer.
-He trained as a lawyer, and went to Hong Kong to make his fortune, but by 1886 the climate had wrecked his health.
+Bowden was successful, but the Asian climate had destroyed his health by 1886.
 His doctor suggested he take up cycling as a remedy.
 After six months spent cycling on a Raleigh bike in the South of France, his health was much improved, and his commercial interest was roused.

-Frank Bowden died in 1921 with an estate valued at £475,000.
-The business was taken over by his son, Harold Bowden (1880 – 1960).
+Sir Frank Bowden died in 1921 with an estate valued at £475,000.
+Harold Bowden inherited the entire business.

 There were 2,000 workers by 1924, making 400 bicycles every day, and over 100 motorcycles a week.

 During the General Strike of 1926, 800 Raleigh workers joined in sympathy.
 Following the strike, Bowden introduced a profit-sharing scheme for his workforce.
 He wanted his employees to be proud to work for Raleigh, and believed it was essential to afford them fair treatment.

 The brand and design rights of the Humber Cycle Co were acquired in 1932.
 The Humber cycles functioned as a premium alternative to the Raleigh brand.
 All production was centralised at Nottingham.

 Raleigh had been overtaken in sales by the Hercules Cycle Company of Aston, Birmingham by 1933.

 Sir Harold Bowden retired as managing director of Raleigh from 1938, but remained as chairman.

 The Nottingham factory and it’s 9,000 employees were engaged almost entirely in producing munitions during the Second World War.